 a) How the Lead Agency collects and disseminates information on existing resources and services available for conducting developmental screenings to CCDF parents, the general public, and where applicable, child care providers (98.15(b)(3)).

 Information about developmental screenings is available on the Division of Early Childhood website.
 MSDE strongly encourages providers to conduct these screenings but has not put this as a requirement in regulations.

-Maryland EXCELS standards contain best practices concerning developmental screening, which states: Developmental screenings are conducted on all children (Birth through age 5) within 90 days of enrollment and at scheduled intervals as determined by MSDE; results are shared with families, and referrals are made when appropriate.
-This is a "best practice" and is not a requirement for providers participating in EXCELS.
+In addition, the Maryland EXCELS standards contain best practices concerning developmental screening, which states: Developmental screenings are conducted on all children (Birth through age 5) within 90 days of enrollment and at scheduled intervals as determined by MSDE; results are shared with families, and referrals are made when appropriate.